Eligibility

 - be aged between 18 and 50

-- have adequate English and demonstrate this at a visa interview
+- have adequate English and demonstrate this at a visa interview – refer to ‘CSP English language requirements’ below

-- have a job offer (or a pathway that leads to employment) and/or personal attributes that would enable you to become financially self-sufficient within 12 months of arrival in Australia
+- have a job offer (or a pathway that leads to employment) and/or personal attributes that would enable you to become financially self-sufficient within 12 months of arrival in Australia.

 You must also have people in Australia who are willing to financially support your visa application and settlement.
 Support may come from communities, businesses, friends and/or family.